Integration Guide

 prompt: |

-Prepare a physical-mail workflow for {{ agency_name }}.
+Prepare an approval-ready postal mail workflow for {{ business_name }}.

 Notice or permit number: {{ notice_or_permit_number }}.